h3nr7/contilio-cubes/README.md

 # Contilio - Cubes

-This project contains a SPA written in TypeScript, tackling 2 given tasks included in the [PDFs of given tasks](./doc).
+This project contains a SPA written in TypeScript, tackling 2 given tasks included in the [PDFs](./doc).

 The auto generated jsDoc can be accessed here - [TypeDoc](./jsdoc/index.html)